Maersk: Maersk

-As of February 2010, Maersk had an order book for new ships totalling 857000TEU (including options on the Triple E class); that backlog is larger than the existing fleet of the fourth-largest line, Evergreen Line.
+As of February 2010, Maersk had an order book for new ships totaling 857000TEU (including options on the Triple E class); that backlog is larger than the existing fleet of the fourth-largest line, Evergreen Line.

 Maersk Line cooperated with the United States Navy on testing 7–100% algae biofuel on the Maersk Kalmar in December 2011.

 In January 2012, Søren Skou took over as CEO of Maersk Line from Eivind Kolding.
 Later that year, the company ceased its business in Iran in order to prevent potential damage to the company's business with Western countries, particularly the US, due to the sanctions regime led by those countries.

+On 15 March 2022, Robert M. Uggla was appointed Chair of the Board at A.P.
+Moller – Maersk, succeeding Jim Hagemann Snabe.
+The appointment marks a generational change in the company.
+Robert M. Uggla represents the founding family and remains as CEO of A.P.
+Moller Holding.

-On December 12, 2022, Vincent Clerc was appointed CEO of Maersk and will take up his duties on January 1, 2023.
+On 12 December 2022, Vincent Clerc was appointed CEO of Maersk effective 1 January 2023.

 APM Terminals

 A. P. Moller–Maersk's independent APM Terminals business unit with its separate headquarters in The Hague, Netherlands, operates a Global Port, Terminal and Inland Services Network with interests in 57 ports and container terminals in 36 countries on five continents, as well as 155 Inland Services operations in 48 countries.